-Roche’s latest vitamin plant is located in Taishan (Shanghai) which is in the north eastern part of the Peoples’ Republic of China.
+Roche’s latest vitamin plant is located in Taishan, Shanghai, which is in the northeastern part of the Peoples’ Republic of China.

 The Shanghai plant is part of Roche’s vitamins and minerals expansion programme.
 With around 30% of the world’s population estimated to be suffering from some form of vitamin or mineral deficiency, Roche is expecting the market to grow rapidly as more money becomes available from developing countries’ health services.

-The contract for the system included SIPART DR controllers, as well as the performance specification, implementation of the user software, testing and commissioning, and training of the plant personnel.
+The contract for the system included SIPART DR controllers, as well as the performance specification and implementation of the user software, and the testing, commissioning and training of plant personnel.
 The different parts are linked on a Profibus fieldbus.

 Roche also owns a vitamin premix plant through a JV, which was first opened in 1996.
 This plant can get material from the commonly owned vitamin plant, giving it a secure and convenient source of supply.
 The plant complex serves as a good example of economies of scale.